Jump to the content

 Can I go into the pool with the jewelry?

 The chlorine in pool water can corrode and damage your jewelry.
-However, small amounts of chlorine, such as those found in the water of spas and private pools, won't harm your stainless steel jewelry.
+However, small amounts of chlorine, such as those found in spa water and private pools, won't harm your stainless steel jewelry.
 Whether gold-plated or not, you can keep your jewelry on as long as you rinse it with chlorine-free water afterward.

 Here, too, you should be a little more careful with 925 sterling silver jewelry and remove it before swimming in chlorinated water.
-This way, you can ensure that the chlorine doesn't damage the material and dissolve the gold plating.
+This ensures that the chlorine doesn't damage the material and dissolve the gold plating.

 Tips to prevent your jewelry from tarnishing or discoloring